-Can I share my custom PowerPoint keyboard shortcuts?
+Can I share my custom PowerPoint shortcuts?

 Using a consistent color palette throughout your PowerPoint presentation makes it look more polished.
-Although many organizations already have a defined set of colors to use in presentations, the following is a quick tutorial if you need to set up the PowerPoint color palette.
+Although many organizations already have a defined set of brand aligned colors to use in presentations, the following is a quick tutorial if you need to set up the PowerPoint color palette.

-Once you have selected your colors, you’re ready to build the custom color palette for your PowerPoint theme.
+Once you have selected your presentation colors, you’re ready to build the custom color palette for your PowerPoint theme.

-Navigate to the View tab on the ribbon and open the Slide Master.
+Navigate to the View tab on the PowerPoint ribbon and open the Slide Master.
 Click the ‘Colors’ dropdown menu.
 You will see pre-defined color palettes.
 At the end of the list is an option to Customize Colors.

 Click on Customize Colors and the ‘Create New Theme Colors’ box will open